Realizing My Natural Hair Texture

 Entering college, I decided to make some changes to my lifestyle.
 I’d no longer waste my money on touch-ups, or my time sitting under the dryer.
 Only to end up with a headache 😒 .
 As a college student, I didn’t have the bandwidth to get those 3-month touch-up’s.
 From joining an organization on-campus, excelling in classes and enjoying my college experience.
 It wasn’t feasible to keep my relaxer.
 I also didn’t have the income to keep paying for touch-up’s.
 With books, supplies, bills – and alcohol costs 😏 #priorities.

 I spent months watching natural hair gurus on Youtube.
 I learned how to manage my hair.
 When I first started my journey, I was transitioning.
 To avoid the big chop and retain length, I made sure to properly, and delicately, manage my transitioning hair.

-Getting the hang of it… or so I thought
+Getting the Hang of it… or I Thought

 Eventually I figured out what products worked well for my hair.
 I began deep conditioning every Friday when I didn’t have classes.
 Went to the salon for trims every 6-8 weeks.
 I also started doing low manipulation protective styles.
 In turn, my natural hair started to grow!